 The proposed new rules help ensure the health, safety, and welfare of residents receiving services in state licensed

-homes for the aged by still requiring providers to record, track, and correct as needed causes of adverse events to
+adult foster care facility by still requiring providers to record, track, and correct as needed causes of adverse events to

 9. Describe any rules in the affected rule set that are obsolete or unnecessary and can be rescinded.